Enclose a completed

 Collect fresh whole blood samples in EDTA (purple top) tubes, seal, then immediately invert several times to thoroughly

-liquid samples such as lavage and cerebrospinal fluid in plain tubes or
+liquid samples such as lavage, serum or cerebrospinal fluid in plain tubes or

 similar clean, leakproof containers.

-Refrigerate samples if shipping will be delayed for more than a few
+Refrigerate liquid samples if shipping will be delayed for more than a few

 that samples will be in transit for more than ~24 hours or during very

-Frozen samples should be shipped on dry ice so as to remain frozen
+of any kind should be shipped so as to remain frozen until

-Uniquely, clearly and permanently label each sample container with an
+Uniquely, clearly and permanently label each sample bag, tube, etc. with an

 ID of your choice.
-These client IDs will identify samples in the
+This ID will identify the sample in the

 Results Report.
-Write the IDs on your submission form too.
+Write all IDs on your submission form too.
+Each ID

 all primary sample containers (tubes, bags, etc.) together inside a